codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 PHP core, but here we list others for completion:

 - [aura/intl][aura-intl]: Provides internationalization (I18N) tools, specifically package-oriented per-locale message translation.
-It uses array formats for message.
+It uses array formats for messages.
 Does not provide a message extractor, but does provide advanced message formatting via the `intl` extension (including pluralized messages).
 - [oscarotero/Gettext][oscarotero]: Gettext support with an OO interface; includes improved helper functions, powerful extractors for several file formats (some of them not supported natively by the `gettext` command), and can also export